jacobhinkle/hex_interlacing/README.md

-# Code and source for "Hexagonal Scan Interlacing"
+# Python and LaTeX for "Hexagonal Scan Interlacing"

 The code for this small paper is found entirely in the `notebooks/HexInterlacing.ipynb` jupyter notebook.
 The requirements are minimal